-Do you know that the development of permanent teeth can only happen if your with the proper development of gums and jaws are doing what they are meant to?
+Do you know that the development of permanent teeth can only happen if you with the proper development of gums and jaws are doing what they are meant to?

 Regular dental visits in the initial years can help your child to get a healthy and properly developed mouth.
 The early preventive dental care for children also helps you to reduce the dental costs by 40 percent, compared to the parents who consult with dentists after the age of five. of their children, a CDC report says.

 The dentists can identify the early signs of tooth decay, gum disease, and any other oral issues and help you to get the right treatment options for your child.
-Like every adult, children also need two dental checkups a visits per year.
+Like every adult, children also need two c a visits per year.